microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedServiceBusTrigger/README.md

 ﻿# Advanced Invoke Azure Function Check Dependency Example

-This advanced example shows how to trigger an Azure Function to fire once a pipeline run ends that was kicked off by a commit that includes a referenced [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item.
+This advanced example shows how to trigger an Azure Function that checks if an [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item is in a **Completed** state.

 For more information about the workflow and configuration of this Azure Function, refer to the [README.md file of AzureFunctionAdvancedHandler project](../AzureFunctionAdvancedHandler/README.md).